savagematt/rlcraft/README.md

 ## Features

-* Server starts on boot and restarts if the process goes down
+* Server starts on boot
+* Server is restarted on errors
 * Saves world state in volume mounted from host
+* Use any version of RLCraft (tested on `1.12.2-Beta-2.8.2`)
+* Add additional mod packs
 * Backs up hourly to (another) volume mounted from host
 * Tidies up world backups
+* Player whitelist updated from Google sheet

 ## Building